YanSongCode/PredDBR/README.md

 	      "PDNA-335" represents the models constrcuted on dataset PDNA-335

        b. give an example: java -jar PredDBR.jar 1A02_F RRIRRERNKMAAAKSRNRRRELTDTLQAETDQLEDEKSALQTEIANLLKEKEK ./result  PDNA-543

+       c.
 The outputted probability of belonging to the class of DNA-binding and non-binding of query sequences could be found at "./result/PredDBR_Prod"

 ## Update History: